 In addition to being an art gallery, ARoS is also occasionally a venue for special events and meetings.

-The Old Town or Den Gamle By is an open-air museum, which will take you back in history to different time periods in Denmark.
+The Old Town or Den Gamle By in Aarhus is an open-air museum, which will take you back in history to different time periods in Denmark.

 You will be taken centuries back to Hans Christian Andersen’s time, when people used horse-drawn carriages in the cobblestone streets.
 In the museum area you will experience historical half-timbered houses from all over Denmark, dating from the 1500s to the late 1800s.